-2.1.4.2 On condition proper quality of welded joints is ensured, welding and all related operations on the structures subject to technical supervision by the Register made of hull structural steel of normal and higher strength 20 mm in thickness are generally permitted at ambient temperature up to $-25\,^{\circ}\text{C}$.
-For specific conditions, the minimum permissible ambient temperature for unheated welding shall be agreed with the Register at approving welding procedures.
+2.1.4.2 On condition proper quality of welded joints is ensured, welding and all related operations on the structures subject to technical supervision by the Register made of hull structural steel of normal and higher strength 20 mm in thickness are generally permitted at ambient temperature up to -25 °C. For specific conditions, the minimum permissible ambient temperature for unheated welding shall be agreed with the Register at approving welding procedures.

-In the following cases the edges of parts to be welded shall be preheated at least to 20 °C over a width of 100 mm to both sides of the weld at ambient temperature:
+In the following cases the edges of parts to be welded shall be preheated at least to 20 $^{\circ}$ C over a width of 100 mm to both sides of the weld at ambient temperature:

-up to -25 °C for higher strength steels where the parts of the weld are more than 20 mm in thickness;

-below -15 °C for forgings and castings used for ship hull;
+up to -25 °C for higher strength steels where the parts of the weld are more than 20 mm in thickness; below -15 °C for forgings and castings used for ship hull;

-below -10 °C for parts of joints made of semi-killed steel.
+below - 10 °C for parts of joints made of semi-killed steel.

 To be preheated is the side of the joint to be welded first.

 If during welding the ambient temperature drops below the minimum permissible value, the welding shall be stopped after filling in the groove on one side of the joint and making the back sealing run or the first run on the other side.
 Prior to welding renewal after the stop, reheating or redrying of the edges shall be performed, where necessary.

-- 2.1.5 The welding of piping made of low alloy steel, piping of the steam main as well as piping, which shall operate at temperatures above 350 °C, shall not be conducted at temperatures below zero. - 2.1.6 The structural requirements for welds aimed at ensuring their strength shall be found in the relevant parts of the Rules. - 2.1.7 The edge preparation of the parts to be welded shall be effected in conformity with standards or with drawings approved by the Register. - 2.1.8 The edges of parts to be welded shall be prepared by methods, which ensure the required quality of welded joints in accordance with the requirements of the Rules. - 2.1.9 From the edges of the parts to be welded, oil, moisture, scale, rust, paint and other contaminating substances shall be removed.
+2.1.5 The welding of piping made of low alloy steel, piping of the steam main as well as piping, which shall operate at temperatures above 350 °C, shall not be conducted at temperatures below zero.

+2.1.6 The structural requirements for welds aimed at ensuring their strength shall be found in the relevant parts of the Rules.

+2.1.7 The edge preparation of the parts to be welded shall be effected in conformity with standards or with drawings approved by the Register.

+2.1.8 The edges of parts to be welded shall be prepared by methods, which ensure the required quality of welded joints in accordance with the requirements of the Rules.

-Steel parts coated with a primer may be welded without removing it; in this case, the primer shall be of a type approved by the Register after testing in accordance with Procedure for Determining the Influence upon Weldability of Protective Primers not Removed before Welding1.
+2.1.9 From the edges of the parts to be welded, oil, moisture, scale, rust paint and other contaminating substances shall be removed.
+Steel parts coated with a primer may be welded without removing it; in this case the primer shall be of a type approved by the Register in accordance with 6.5.4.3, Part XIII "Materials".

-- 2.1.10 When welding of structures is effected at temperatures below zero the edges being welded shall be free from snow, hoar-frost, ice and be dry. - 2.1.11 When structures are welded, the sequence of welding operations shall be such as to ensure the absence of excessive residual stresses or distortions. - 2.1.12 When it is necessary to preheat the parts to be welded, the preheating temperature shall be determined taking into account chemical composition of metal, welding process, thickness of parts to be welded, level of weld stresses and conditions of heat transfer through the structure from the weld zone.
+2.1.10 When structures are welded, the sequence of welding operations shall be such as to ensure the absence of excessive residual stresses or distortions.

+2.1.11 When it is necessary to preheat the parts to be welded, the preheating temperature shall be determined taking into account chemical composition of metal, welding process, thickness of parts to be welded, level of weld stresses and conditions of heat transfer through the structure from the weld zone.